clojit/clojit-doc/Bytecode Spec.md

 ## Arrays

     OP          A       B       C

     NEWARRAY    dst     size
-    GETARRAY    dst     src     idx     dst[idx] = src SETARRAY    dst     src     idx     dst = src[idx]
+    GETARRAY    dst     array   idx     dst = array[idx] SETARRAY    array   idx     val     array[idx] =  val

 Creates a new array of size `size` in the variable slot `dst`.
 The element size of arrays is 64bit.
-The array index `idx` is read from a variable slot.
+The array index `idx` is read from a variable slot, so is the `size`.

 ## Function Def